\\\ Finding Missing Pets

 National organisations have ‘Lost and Found’ information such as Cats Protection League call 0845371 2718

-Animal Search operate the largest free UK website for ‘Lost and Found’ pets and animals.
+Animal Search operates the largest free UK website for ‘Lost and Found’ pets and animals.

 Contact your Local Authority Dog Warden.
 The Council must legally hold onto a stray dog for only 7 days (5 days in Northern Ireland) before they can rehome him, pass him onto a rehoming organisation, or have him humanely put to sleep (information supplied by The Dogs Trust).